JanviDhonde/Accenture_SoftwareEngineer/README.md

 ## Accenture Developer Software Engineering Job Simulation

 **Accenture_SoftwareEngineer:** <br>
 I completed the Accenture Nordics Developer Software Engineering Job Simulation where I strengthened my skills in Agile development, programming, debugging, and testing.
-I gained hands-on experience in software architecture and security, as well as working with SDLC models (Agile &amp; Waterfall), enhancing my software engineering capabilities.
+I gained hands-on experience in software architecture and security, as well as working with SDLC models (Agile &amp; Waterfall), enhancing my software engineering capabilities..

 **Repository Overview:**
 This repository highlights my experience during the **Accenture Nordics Developer Software Engineering Job Simulation**.
 The program provided an in-depth experience into the core aspects of software engineering, including architecture, security, programming, testing, and agile methodologies.
 I worked on tasks that replicated the daily work of Accenture's developer team, gaining hands-on experience and strengthening my skills in these areas.